OXIDprojects/jxGTaxo/README.md

-jxExcptns
+jxGTaxo
 =========

-OXID eShop admin module for displaying the file exception_log.txt
+OXID eShop Admin Extension for Setting up the Google Taxonomy for each Category.

 Usage